 "Someone shared some folders with me in Google Drive and planned to delete the shared link.
 What he wanted me to do was download all the data to my local system so that he could delete the shared link in the future.
 But there is not enough space in my local system, and Google Drive can’t hold these contents.
 How to sync Shared with me folder in Google Drive directly to my pCloud instead of downloading the data and moving it to pCloud?"

-Why Do Users Want to Sync Google Drive Shared With Me?
+Why Do Users Want Google Drive Shared With Me Sync?

 From the above user questions, we can see that there are three main user needs: the content in Google Drive Shared with me needs to be synced to the desktop, My Drive or other clouds.
 These 3 points also reflect why users choose to sync the content in Google Drive Shared with me to other places.